 Just because you finish welding school and get some certifications, doesn’t mean a job just falls in your lap.
-Believe it or not, but schools actually compete with one another and view students as customers.
+Believe it or not, but educational academies actually compete with one another and view students as customers.

 Every school has a career services division with employees who’s job is to help you find a job of your own.
 They do this by contacting employers and seeing if they have any openings.
 Even if they don’t, a career services advisor will stay in touch with those employers and attempt to build a good relationship with them.

-Once a company has hired someone from the school and they’re happy with that employee, they’re likely to go back to that school and ask if there are any other graduates which would be a good fit.
+Once a company has hired someone from the school and they’re happy with that employee, they’re likely to go back to there and ask for other graduates which would be a good fit.
 So essentially, by using your school’s career advisors, you’ve hired someone to market you.

 Once you’ve begun an apprenticeship or finished a technical school program, you’ll still have a lot to learn about the field of steel and metal fabrication.
 Eventually though, you’ll probably want to learn to skills so that you can take advantage of other job opportunities and maybe make more money.
 This will probably involve learning new specialized skills.